 - Damages: Because you were injured, you now have resulting damages, like medical bills, property damage, and pain and suffering.

 Airbags, when functioning correctly, can reduce the risk of fatality in a head-on crash.
 Further, the U.S. Department of Transportation (DOT) estimates that over 50,000 lives were saved by frontal airbags from 1987 to 2017.
 Clearly, a failure to deploy these safety measures can lead to serious consequences.
+If you need a personal injury lawyer for an airbag case, look no further.

 Moreover, it doesn’t just have to have happened to you.
 If you lost a loved one because their airbag didn’t deploy, you can file a wrongful death claim or lawsuit on their behalf.